andrew/ultimate-awesome/README.md

 - [awesome-quant](https://github.com/thuquant/awesome-quant) - 中国的Quant相关资源索引.
 - [go-recipes](https://github.com/nikolaydubina/go-recipes) - 🦩 Tools for Go projects.
 - [WebHackersWeapons](https://github.com/hahwul/WebHackersWeapons) - ⚔️ Web Hacker's Weapons / A collection of cool tools used by Web hackers.
 Happy hacking , Happy bug-hunting.
-- [awesome-llm-strawberry](https://github.com/hijkzzz/awesome-llm-strawberry) - A collection of LLM papers, blogs, and projects, with a focus on OpenAI o1 and reasoning techniques.
 - [awesome-webpack-cn](https://github.com/webpack-china/awesome-webpack-cn) - [印记中文]( - webpack 优秀中文文章.
 - [awesome-coins](https://github.com/Zheaoli/awesome-coins) - ₿ A guide (for humans!) to cryto-currencies and their algos.
 - [awesome-lua](https://github.com/LewisJEllis/awesome-lua) - A curated list of quality Lua packages and resources.